Towards "on-demand" van der Waals epitaxy with adaptive ensemble sampling atomistic workflows: Results

 Whereas, starting with an identical set of initial observation data, with a larger batch size ($n_{batch}$=15), the workflow predicts a twisted phase closer to the target, $\theta=8.46^\circ$ (Figure \ref{fig:qEI}a and Supplementary Figure \ref{fig:SI-sampling_evol}c,d) for temperature=2077 K, 2.3\% lattice strain and 5.76\% shear at 4-th cycle (58-th sample).

 While it is obvious that larger batches can be harnessed to cover a larger search space (Supplementary Figures \ref{fig:SI-sampling_evol}b,d) in faster wallclock time with scalable resources, the indirect exploitation of the posterior, as it is the case for EI as an acquisition function (\cite{gonzalez2016batch}), might not always lead to efficient searches (Figure \ref{fig:TS_async_eff}a) with a larger batch size.
-We could define a sampling efficiency metric as an average rate describing how fast the BO iteration cycles generate an MD trajectory with a target twisted phase.
+We could define a per-cycle sampling efficiency metric as an average rate (computed normalizing the change of mean best regret per cycle over 4 cycles) describing how fast BO iteration cycles generate an MD trajectory with a target twisted phase.
 As seen in Figure \ref{fig:TS_async_eff}(b), this is driven by the fact that beyond a point larger batches tend to make the search more explorative rather than efficiently exploiting model uncertainties accessed through a implicit acquisition criteria like EI \cite{de2019sampling}.